StanGirard/Primates-Jekyll/_posts/2020-01-21-parse-gigabytes-of-data-from-commoncrawl-in-seconds-how-to.md

 Athena is easy to use.
 Simply point to your data in Amazon S3, define the schema, and start querying using standard SQL.
 Most results are delivered within seconds.
 With Athena, there’s no need for complex ETL jobs to prepare your data for analysis.
 This makes it easy for anyone with SQL skills to quickly analyze large-scale datasets.

-## Get Millions of domains in seconds
+## Get Started

 We are going to query the [Common Crawl](https://commoncrawl.org/) S3 bucket to get the list of all the domains it has crawled

----
+### Create AWS Account
  Open the [Athena query editor](https://console.aws.amazon.com/athena/home?region=us-east-1#query).

----
+### Region Selection
- Select us-east-1 as your location
+ Select us-east-1 as your location as it is where the CommonCrawl data is stored.
+Be aware that AWS has a pricing regulation towards data going out of its network. ~0.02cts/GB.

----
+### Create Database
 Run the query
 ```MYSQL
 CREATE DATABASE ccindex
 ```
 This will create a database

----
+### Create Table
 Create a new table with the following query
 ```MYSQL
 CREATE EXTERNAL TABLE IF NOT EXISTS ccindex (